Jordan Stun South Korea To Reach Asian Cup Final For First Time - UrduPoint

 Jordan Stun South Korea To Reach Asian Cup Final For First Time

-Doha, (APP - UrduPoint / Pakistan Point News - 7th Feb, 2024) Jordan overpowered Son Heung-min's South Korea 2-0 on Tuesday to reach their first Asian Cup final and a showdown with Iran or hosts and holders Qatar.
+Doha, (APP - UrduPoint / Pakistan Point News - 7th Feb, 2024) Jordan overpowered South Korea and a "devastated" Son Heung-min 2-0 on Tuesday to reach their first Asian Cup final and a showdown with Iran or hosts and holders Qatar.

-Playing in the semi-finals for the first time and ranked 64 places lower, Jordan fully deserved their victory over Jurgen Klinsmann's shell-shocked side.
+Playing in the semi-finals for the first time and ranked 64 places below their opponents, Jordan fully deserved their victory over Jurgen Klinsmann's shell-shocked side.

-South Korea's talisman Son endured a frustrating night and his country's wait for a first Asian Cup since 1960 goes on.
+South Korea failed to have a shot on target and their talisman Son apologised afterwards as his country's wait for a first Asian Cup since 1960 goes on.

-Jordan had more of the chances and deservedly went ahead soon after the break, Yazan Al-Naimat scoring his third goal of the tournament after South Korea gave the ball away cheaply.
+Jordan deservedly went ahead soon after the break, Yazan Al-Naimat scoring his third goal of the tournament after South Korea gave the ball away cheaply.

 They had been in a losing position in four of their matches in Qatar, but there was no way back this time for the Koreans when Mousa Al-Tamari sliced his way through the South Korean defence 13 minutes later.

-South Korea simply could not handle the attacking duo of Naimat and Tamari.
+South Korea simply could not handle the lively attacking duo of Naimat and Tamari.

 "It means everything to me to be in the final and I hope we can do it in the final," he added, having also set Naimat up for the first goal.